Studio " Re-Thinking Visual" is a collaboration

 Precluding sight invites the observer to transcend mere spectatorship; leave a mark, engage and entangle.

 Our invitation of the viewer to lose sight, therefore, also expresses the desire to push photography beyond eye-seeing.
 The photographic work is presented as a continuous stream of images, a mix & match playground based on the infinite possibilities of interlacing one thought to another.

 This process contains no exclamation points.
 Each slowly unfolding photographic stream moves according

 to its own inner rhythm.
 The tempo is subjective, not declarative.
-This work-process and its particular look and feel reflects the desire to limit, blur and otherwise interfere with normal eyesight in order to attain that elusive,
+This work process and its particular look and feel reflect the desire to limit, blur and otherwise interfere with normal eyesight in order to attain that elusive,

 subtly subjective (and thus intuitively honest, truthful, close to home) quality of movement, tone, and volume – a culmination of softness; the softness that unveils behind from, or is trapped by a misleading sharpness.

 This process led us to abandoning the visual towards the touch and towards the sound.
 Seeing becomes sensing.